nice-digital/global-nav/README.md

 Where the version number can be any valid [SemVer build number](https://octopus.com/blog/semver2) compatible with Octopus Deploy.
 Note: this version number will be the build number when TeamCity creates this build artifact.

 > Note: you'll need the DotNet Core SDK installed.
 We don't use NuGet.exe to build so we can run on both Windows and Linux

+## Upgrading to v2

+V2 involved updating a lot of dependencies.
+Mostly this was internal implementation details.
+However, the one external facing change was the build command changing from `npm run build -- --env.version=1.2.3` to `npm run build -- --env version=1.2.3`.
+Notice the space instead of the dot.
+This is a result of the `--env` parameter in webpack 4.